 - Students who are recognized as Arkansas Governor's Distinguished Scholars are eligible to receive an Advanced Scholars Stipend.
 The Advanced Scholars Stipend is awarded in conjunction with a university funded academic scholarship.
-Students may not receive an Advanced Scholars Stipend and a University Honors Stipend.
+Students may not receive an Advanced Scholars Stipend and a University Honors Stipend in the same semester.
 Students who fail to retain their university funded academic awards forfeit the Advanced Scholars Stipend.

 - Applicants must be graduating seniors and admitted as a first-time entering undergraduate

-on the main campus to be considered for an award.
+on the Russellville campus to be considered for an award.